-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 workers-site/auth0.js

-throw new Error("Unable to find authorization data")
+const kvData = await AUTH_STORE.get(sub) if (!kvData) { throw new Error("Unable to find authorization data") }

+let kvStored try { kvStored = JSON.parse(kvData) } catch (err) { throw new Error("Unable to parse auth information from Workers KV") }

 }

-As a recap, this
+As a summary, this

-verify function will now correctly verify our application’s users based on the
+verify function will now correctly verify your application’s users based on the

 Cookie field and make any authorization information available as part of the